 July 8, 2015 – Unit 3 was manually tripped from full power because of a feed-water transient (control-room operators observed fluctuating water levels inside a steam generator).
 Operators say that one of the unit’s condensation pumps, which feed water to the system’s steam generators, malfunctioned.
 This was the third time in three weeks that the nuclear reactor was taken offline.
 Unit 3 was restarted on July 9, operating on reduced power while repairs were made to secondary components.
 The reactor was returned to full power on July 11.

-June 15, 2015 – Unit 3 tripped from full power because of a switchyard disturbance (EN 51156).
+June 15, 2015 – Unit 3 tripped from full power due to a mylar balloon which had floated into a switchyard (EN 51156).
 Unit 3 went critical on June 16 and the reactor was returned to full power later that day.

 May 8-9, 2015 – On May 8 Unit 3 had an unplanned hot shutdown due to a steam leak.
 Then, on May 9 at about 5:50 p.m., the 31 main transformer exploded.
 After the initial blaze was doused, heat reignited the fire at 6:37 p.m., and the Verplanck fire engines entered the Protected Area at Entergy’s request.
 A request was made for the Montrose Fire Department’s tower ladder truck, which arrived shortly thereafter.
 The fire brigade fought the fire with foam and delcared it extinguished at 8:05 p.m., but during this event 20,000 gallons of oily fluid leaked into the Hudson River.
 If the reactor hadn’t been already shut down, the transformer fire could have been even more dangerous.
 Unit 3 went critical on May 25 and returned to full power on May 26.